Dementia

 - stopping smoking (if you smoke)

-- making sure to keep your blood pressure at a healthy level
+- keeping your blood pressure at a healthy level

 If you are diagnosed with a dementia, your doctor will discuss the most appropriate help and medical support for you.

-Treatment and support can make a big difference to your day-to-day living, for example enabling you to stay independent longer and enjoy your regular activities with family and friends.
+Treatment and support can make a big difference to your day-to-day living, for example helping you to stay independent for longer and enjoy your regular activities with family and friends.

 More useful links